semrush/intergalactic/website/docs/patterns/feedback-yes-no/feedback-yes-no.md

 ![](static/feedback-yes-no.png)

-- Height of the notice – 72px.
+- The notice's height is 72px.
-- Before the text place the [image](https://static.semrush.com/ui-kit/illustration/1.4.0/Feedback.svg).
-The image size is 40px х 40px.
+- Preceding the text, include the [Feedback illustration](/style/illustration/).
+The image dimensions are 40px x 40px.
-- The button "Ask me later" is a button with `use="tertiary"`and `theme="info"`.
-Not a link.
+- The "Ask me later" button is designed as a button with `use="tertiary"` and `theme="info"`, not as a link.

-@## Margins and paddings
+### Margins and paddings

 ![](static/feedback-yes-no-sizes.png)

 @## Form behavior

-See the detailed description of behavior of the feedback dropdown in [Feedback](/components/feedback/).
+Refer to the comprehensive behavior description of the feedback dropdown in the [Feedback](/components/feedback/).

 @## Buttons behavior

 ### "Yes" and "No" buttons

-- the pressed button becomes `active`;
+- The pressed button becomes `active`.
-- the dropdown with the feedback form drops down from the pressed button during `500ms`;
+- The dropdown with the feedback form appears from the pressed button over `500ms`.
-- focus is at the textarea.
-Placeholder says: `Please tell us your suggestion or report an issue`.
+- The focus is directed to the textarea, with a placeholder stating: "Please provide suggestions or report issues."

 ### "Send feedback" button

-- the button from which the dropdown drops for sending a message is still `active`;
+- The button that triggers the dropdown for sending a message remains `active`.
-- after validation of the fields and sending of the message we show the illustration and the text `Thank you for your feedback!` in the dropdown;
+- After field validation and message sending, an illustration and the text "Thank you for your feedback!" are displayed in the dropdown.
-- after `2500ms` the dropdown is smoothly closed with a fade of `500ms`; after `500ms` more the dropdown with buttons is also closed, dragging the whole page content up during `500ms`.
+- After `2500ms`, the dropdown is gently closed with a `500ms` `fade-out` effect.
+An additional `500ms` later, the dropdown with buttons is also closed, smoothly lifting the entire page content over `500ms`.

 ### "Cancel" button

-- the pressed button `Yes` or `No` switches to normal status;
+- Pressing the "Yes" or "No" button reverts it to its normal state.
-- the notice isn’t hidden.
+- The notice remains visible.

 @## Closing and appearing of the notice

 ### "Ask me later" button

-1. It is always in the notice, after the `Yes` и `No` buttons.
+1. This button is consistently present within the notice, following the "Yes" and "No" buttons.
-2. By clicking this button the notice will close;
+2. Clicking this button closes the notice.
-3. During `500ms` the product/report content is dragged up;
+3. Over `500ms`, the product/report content shifts upwards.
-4. The notice appears in the next user session.
+4. The notice reappears in the user's next session.

 ### Close icon

-> It's an optional element.
+The `Close` icon is optional.

-Show this element if the report or product has an alternative form for sending feedback (`Send Feedback` link next to the settings).
+Display this element if the report or product offers an alternate method for sending feedback (such as a "Send Feedback" link next to the settings).

-- The first variant: it is always in the notice.
+- The first option involves having the `Close` icon always present within the notice.
-- The second variant (**recommended**): when you click on `Ask me later`, the Close icon appears upon opening in the second session (may appear in the second or the third or the n-session).
+- The second option (**recommended**) entails the `Close` icon appearing after clicking "Ask me later" and upon reopening the notice in the second session (which could be the second, third, or subsequent sessions).

 @## Remembering states

-1. If the user sent the feedback, **the notice isn’t shown to him/her anymore**.
+1. If the user submits feedback, the notice will no longer appear to them.
-2. It's recommended to store this status in `user`.
-In order not to be obtrusive.
+2. Storing this status in the user's profile is advisable, in order to avoid being intrusive.
-3. It's allowed to store the statuses of closing and showing in `local storage`.
+3. It is permissible to use local storage for saving the closing and appearing statuses.

 @## Events arrangement

+@table-caption Events arrangement

 | Description                                                          | Action        | Label               | Value       |
 | -------------------------------------------------------------------- | ------------- | ------------------- | ----------- |